BrewVino Steer Roast

 Will you run out of steer meat?

 Absolutely.
 We try to start serving around 1 pm.
 The steer will probably run out before 3 pm.
-We will offer burgers before and after the steer is available.
+We will offer brisket before and after the steer is available.

 Should I bring a chair?